Enhancing event reconstruction for $\gamma$-ray particle detector arrays using transformers: -hadron separation

 The MLP training uses a binning in reconstructed energy, core location and zenith angle~\cite{2025icrc_schneider_pirke}, resulting in one network per bin.
 This ensures a baseline quality for the MLP inputs and enables the networks to adapt to different event classes more easily.
 The GNN uses the same input of triggered WCDs as the Point Cloud Transformer but opts for building graphs via $k$-nearest neighbor clustering, which are then processed using EdgeConvolutions~\cite{Glombitza_2025}.
 As the deep-learning-based methods, based on calibrated raw data, are independent of the event reconstruction, it is possible to apply the \gh{} separation as a first step.
 Therefore, we do not apply any cuts on zenith angle or core, for the following analysis.

 To compare our methods, we calculate the false positive rate (FPR) (for a gamma-ray hypothesis) at a fixed gamma-ray efficiency, i.e., true positive rate (TPR), of 80\%~\cite{swgo_whitepaper_2025}, which is shown in the upper part of \autoref{fig:ghs}.
 We find that both of our models significantly outperform the classical machine learning approach using the MLP over the whole energy range.
 In particular, the MLP performance saturates, and no improvement is observed in the last energy bin, possibly due to limited statistics resulting from the MLP binning.
 The lower part of \autoref{fig:ghs} depicts the ratio of the baseline false positive rate to the false positive rate of the three deep-learning-based methods.
 Here we observe that this ratio is about constant, at values between 2 and 3, for energies up to \SI{30}{\tera\electronvolt}.
 As the MLP performance stagnates the ratio increases beyond \SI{30}{\tera\electronvolt} to about 30 for the GNN and the Point Cloud Transformer, but so do the statistical uncertainties due to a limited amount of simulations.
 The uncertainties for the ratio are calculated based on the uncertainties of the false positive rate by error propagation.
 Here, we are neglecting the fact that these errors (for the individual methods) are not independent of each other.
+We furthermore compare the obtained background-rejection performance to HAWC and LHAASO-KM2A\footnote{To date, no detailed data for LHAASO-WCDA exists.} and find very promising results.
+Note, however, that detector designs and analysis details differ, so that an instrument benchmark is not possible within this study.
+For example, the underlying TPR is only close to 80\% for LHAASO-KM2A and HAWC and not exactly the same, as well as the used data selection and the energy migration are different\footnote{We are using true (MC) energy in this analysis.
+Since energy reconstruction performance differs per instrument, and HAWC as well as LHAASO provide performance in reconstructed energy, a direct performance in terms of $\gamma$-hadron separation between the PCT and \DeepEASTER{} is more complicated.}.

+In \autoref{fig:auc} (\autoref{sec:auc}), we also present integrated ROC curves, i.e., area under the curve (AUC) values, for every energy bin.
+Here, the significant performance increase of the three deep learning methods against the baseline performance is highlighted once more.

 Currently, both transformer-based methods do not improve over the GNN.
 Here, the transformer architectures may be limited by dataset size, preventing them from exceeding the performance of GNNs, which benefit from stronger inductive biases.
 However, the differences are rather small compared to the significant gains over the MLP.
 Improvements in the architectures by combining GNNs with attention-based algorithms are foreseen for the future, to enable both excellent \gh{} separation as well as precise event reconstruction.